hb020/PoE_Ethernet_GPIB_Adapter/README.md

 ### VXI-11.2 compatibility

-With the limited resources, this device is meant to work with for example pyvisa.
-It is not a reference implementation, and lacks the following advanced features:
+With the limited resources, this device is meant to work with the most common tools, like for example pyVisa.
+It is not a full implementation, and lacks the following advanced features:

-- secondary instrument addresses (this is just under construction in AR488)
+- secondary instrument addresses
 - async VXI-11 operations
 - instrument locking via VXI-11
 - VXI-11 interrupts